Convolutional Neural NetworksFebruary 10, 2018

 Technically, what we do here is cross-correlation rather than convolution.
 Mathematically speaking, the second signal needs to be flipped in order for this operation to be considered a convolution.
 But in the context of neural networks, the terms convolution and cross-correlation are used pretty much interchangeably.
-That's a little off topic but you might ask why would anyone want to flip one of the inputs.
+That's a little off-topic, but you might ask, 'why would anyone want to flip one of the inputs.'
 One reason is that doing so makes the convolution operation commutative.
 When you flip the second signal, a * b becomes equal to b * a.
 This property isn't really useful in neural networks, so there is no need to flip any of the inputs.

 In digital signal processing, this operation is also called filtering a signal a with a kernel b, which is also called a filter.
 As you may have noticed, this particular kernel computes the local averages by averaging the values within a window.
 If we plot this signal and the result when it's convolved with this averaging filter, we can see that the result is basically a smoothed version of the input.

 We can easily extend this operation to two dimensions.
-Let's convolve this 8x8 image with this 3x3 filter for example.
+Let's convolve this 8x8 image with this 3x3 filter, for example.
 Just like the previous example, we overlay the kernel on the image, multiply the elements, sum the products, and move to the next tile.
 This specific kernel is actually an edge detector that detects the edges in one direction.
 It has a weak response over the smooth areas in an image, and a strong response to the edges.
-If we apply the same kernel to a larger grayscale image like this one, the output image would look like this where the vertical edges are highlighted.
+If we apply the same kernel to a larger grayscale image like this one, the output image will look like this where the vertical edges are highlighted.
 If we transpose the kernel, then it detects the horizontal edges.

-The filter in the previous example smoothed its input whereas in this example the filter does the opposite and makes the local changes, such as the edges, more pronounced.
+The filter in the previous example smoothed its input, whereas in this example, the filter does the opposite and makes the local changes, such as the edges, more pronounced.
 The idea is that kernels can be used to extract some certain features from input signals.

 The input signal doesn't have to be a grayscale image.
-It can be an RGB color image for example, and we can learn 3-dimensional filters to extract features from these inputs.
+It can be an RGB color image, for example, and we can learn 3-dimensional filters to extract features from these inputs.
 The inputs don't even have to be images.
 They can be any type of data that has a grid-like structure, such as audio signals, video, and even electroencephalogram signals.
 Both the inputs and the filters can be n-dimensional.